-Kurt Alme serves as Executive Vice President, Planned Giving.
-In this role, he oversees the day-to-day operations of the Complex Gift Solutions, Charitable Gift Annuity Services, and Supporting Organizations teams.
+Kurt oversees the day-to-day operations of the Complex Gift Solutions, Charitable Gift Annuity Services, and Supporting Organizations teams.
 Prior to coming to NCF, Kurt practiced law as a partner in a regional tax, entity, and estate planning practice focusing on charitable planned giving and tax-exempt organizations.
 In 2010, he began working as General Counsel, and later as President, for the Yellowstone Boys and Girls Ranch Foundation, which specializes in charitable planned giving.

-Previously, he was appointed by Montana’s Governor to serve as Director of the State Department of Revenue.
+Previously, he was appointed by Montana’s governor to serve as Director of the State Department of Revenue.
 He then served as an Assistant United States Attorney, prosecuting tax and other white-collar cases in Montana.
 He went on to become the First Assistant U.S. Attorney and later was appointed U.S. Attorney, leading the operations of the office.
-Most recently, Kurt was appointed by Montana’s Governor and served as Budget Director for the state.
+Kurt was also appointed by Montana’s governor and served as Budget Director for the state.

-Kurt is a graduate of the University of Colorado at Boulder with a B.S. in Business, summa cum laude, and a Truman Scholar.
-He graduated law school at Harvard, cum laude, where he was a member of the Harvard Law School Christian Fellowship, serving as its leader his third year.
-He is also a Certified Public Accountant, though his license is currently inactive.
-He has volunteered and served on the board of numerous community and charitable organizations.
+Kurt graduated law school at Harvard, cum laude, where he was a member of the Harvard Law School Christian Fellowship, serving as its leader his third year.
+He is also a graduate of the University of Colorado at Boulder with a bachelor of science in business, summa cum laude, and was a Truman Scholar there.
+He is a Certified Public Accountant, though his license is currently inactive.
+He has volunteered and served on the boards of numerous community and charitable organizations.

-Kurt has been married to his wife Sandra for 28 years, and they have been blessed with two adult children.
-Kurt grew up in Montana, he plays tennis, and he and Sandra love the outdoors and spending time with friends, new and old.
+Kurt has been married to his wife, Sandra, for 28 years, and they have been blessed with two adult children.
+Kurt grew up in Montana, plays tennis, and he and Sandra love the outdoors and spending time with friends, new and old.